Frequently Asked Questions

 Members of the staff will be attending the same courses as undergraduate/postgraduate students of the University of Manchester and members of the public.
 However, most undergraduate students are likely to attend the daytime courses.
 The courses were originally designed to provide language skills to non-specialists (i.e. those not taking language degrees) but it was later decided to open them up to the other category of students.
 We believe this will provide for a stimulating and challenging mix of students.

 Once we have received enrolment form and payment, the course unit will be added to your staff record in the system.
 You will receive instructions on what the university terms ‘academic registration’.
-This should take, hopefully, no more than 20 minutes to complete, and will give you access to the Blackboard site for the course(s) you have enrolled on (the course will appear as a CEPD unit (Continuing Education & Professional Development), as a non-credit bearing unit).
+This should take, hopefully, no more than 20 minutes to complete, and will give you access to the Blackboard site for the course(s) you have enrolled on (the course will appear as a CEPD module (Continuing Education & Professional Development), as a non-credit bearing unit).

 Please note it is very important that academic registration is completed.